ruslenghi/deep_fluids_pytorch/README.md

 This project ports the existing Deep Fluids architecture: https://arxiv.org/abs/1806.02071 from Tensorflow to PyTorch, and focuses on improving the reconstruction of fine grain details of fluids' velocity fields.

-Major visual improvements are attained thanks to the use of Positional Encoding and Progressive Training.
+Major visual improvements are attained thanks to the use of Positional Encoding and Progressive Training: https://arxiv.org/abs/1710.10196.
 The final results largely outperform, both quantitatively and qualitatively, previous approaches which aimed at enhancing the same architecture: https://deepai.org/publication/frequency-aware-reconstruction-of-fluid-simulations-with-generative-networks

 ## Architecture